War Machine (mixed martial artist)

-War Machine (born Jonathan Paul Koppenhaver, November 30, 1981) is an American former professional mixed martial artist, former pornographic actor, and incarcerated felon.
-He is currently serving a life sentence for multiple counts of rape, kidnapping, domestic battery, and other charges.
+War Machine (born Jonathan Paul Koppenhaver; November 30, 1981) is an American former professional mixed martial artist and convicted felon.

-Koppenhaver/Machine had a 14–5 overall record in mixed martial arts fighting in various MMA promotions, including Bellator and the UFC, the latter for a short period.
+Koppenhaver had a 14–5 overall record in MMA fighting in various MMA promotions, including Bellator MMA and the UFC.
 He competed in the welterweight division.
 He was a fighter on The Ultimate Fighter: Team Hughes vs. Team Serra as part of Team Serra and also competed for Bellator MMA, Tachi Palace Fights, BAMMA, and the Xtreme Fighting Championships.
-In 2008, he legally changed his name to War Machine.
 He also appeared in several pornographic films.

-In March 2017, he was convicted on 29 felony counts after raping and battering his ex-girlfriend Christine Mackinday, as well as battering her boyfriend at the time during an incident in 2014.
-On June 5, 2017, he was sentenced to life in prison with the possibility of parole after 36 years.
-He will be 72 years old when he is eligible for parole in 2053.
+In March 2017, Koppenhaver was convicted on 29 felony counts of rape, kidnapping, domestic battery, and other charges after sexually assaulting and beating his ex-girlfriend, pornographic film actress Christy Mack and her then-boyfriend Corey Thomas in 2014.
+In June 2017, he was sentenced to life in prison with the possibility of parole after 36 years.

 Early life

-Koppenhaver was born in the Los Angeles suburb of Simi Valley, California.
+Koppenhaver was born in the Los Angeles suburb of Simi Valley.
 His German-American father was an officer for the Los Angeles Police Department.
 His Mexican-American mother worked as a nurse and later became a work-at-home mother.
 Due to his mother's drug addiction, Koppenhaver would often take care of his younger brother and sister.
-When he was 13, Koppenhaver suffered a horrific trauma when he unsuccessfully performed cardiopulmonary resuscitation (CPR]) on his father after he suffered a heart attack.
+When he was 13, Koppenhaver suffered a personal trauma when he unsuccessfully performed CPR on his father after he suffered a heart attack.

-In August 2000, Koppenhaver attended The Citadel in Charleston, South Carolina for two years, but was expelled for "poor behavior".
+In August 2000, Koppenhaver attended The Citadel in Charleston, South Carolina, for two years but was expelled for "poor behavior".
 While attending, he majored in biology.
 In an interview, Koppenhaver claimed that he had been earning high marks at The Citadel.

 Mixed martial arts career

 The Ultimate Fighter Season Six

 Koppenhaver was a fighter on The Ultimate Fighter: Team Hughes vs. Team Serra, fighting on Team Serra.
 He was not part of the original 16 fighters.
 Instead, Koppenhaver was brought in as a replacement when Roman Mitichyan broke his elbow during evaluations and was sent home.
 Koppenhaver lost by unanimous decision to Tom Speer.
 After a dispute with TNA Wrestling over the use of his nickname, he legally changed his name from "Jon Koppenhaver" to "War Machine" in 2008.